Logo

 4. Be persistent.

-6. Do not delay filing a complaint if you think that you have been discriminated against or harassed because there are no penalties for doing so and it will only result in your submission being rejected.
+6. Do not delay filing a complaint if you think you have been discriminated against or harassed because there are no penalties for doing so and it will only result in your submission being rejected.

 7. If you are being harassed or discriminated against, do not be afraid to file a complaint.
 You can take the initiative and approach your harasser or discriminatory person directly.

-If you have a problem with your residency or citizenship application, you may want to check the status of your complaint.
-The Ministry of Human Resources & Emiratisation is responsible for processing residency and citizenship applications.
-You can check the status of your complaint online.
+If you encounter issues with your residency or citizenship application, you may wish to monitor the MOHRE complaint status.
+The Ministry of Human Resources & Emiratisation processes residency and citizenship applications.
+You can check or verify the status of your MOHRE complaint online.

 If you have a complaint about your treatment by an Emirati government official or public servant, there is a process you can follow to check the status of your complaint.
-There are a couple of ways to check the status of your complaint with the Ministry of Human Resources & Emiratisation.
-The most common way is to visit their website and look for the "Complaint Status" section.
+There are a couple of ways to get an MOHRE complaint status check with the Ministry of Human Resources & Emiratisation.
+For Mohre complaint tracking, you can visit their website and navigate to the "Complaint status" section.
 From there, you can view the status of your complaint, including how long it has been pending, whether it has been resolved, and what actions have been taken.

-The other way to check the status of your complaint is to contact the Ministry of Human Resources & Emiratisation directly.
+An alternative method to verify your MOHRE application's status is to contact the Ministry of Human Resources & Emiratisation directly.

 Apart from this, here are some tips to get the best result: